BAM-PFA/drupal-documentation/_posts/2015-04-16-in-person-component.markdown

 * On the homepage, under "In Person"
 * On the "In Person" page
 * On the page of the person whos is appearing
+* ???

+TO DO: add example of how to display In-person info in various use cases.